 ART was late for Márcia, in Memorian

-Thus, I helped people and got two meals a day, one at CRT-A and another at the support house, where I refused to live in that hell.
-This, in a way, may seem cynical, or even hypocritical, but a person with AIDS, without drugs, without housing, without having to be able to feed himself, will always consider this expedient lawful, especially in the dark scenario of the 90 decade,
+Thus, I helped people and got two meals a day, one in the CRT-A and the other in the support house, where I refused to live in that hell.
+This, in a way, may seem cynical, or even hypocritical, but a person with AIDS, without medication, without housing, without having to be able to feed himself, will always consider this expedient licit, especially in the dark scenario of the 90 decade,

 ART was late in the second half of the 90 decade of the 20th century

-Then came the cocktail and with it, what I called "the end of the first wave" (triple therapy - the cocktail had just been implanted and there were still many people in a bad health situation) was not difficult to find what to do.
+Then came the cocktail and with it, what I called "the end of the first wave" (the triple therapy - the cocktail had just been implanted and there were still many people in a bad health situation) was not difficult to find what to do.

-Although I was not part of the target audience, I got a Support House Brenda Lee, my former manager, Elisabete Waldir, who died some 65 days later a victim of something that appeared on the death certificate as miliary tuberculosis and it was clear to me being tuberculosis spread all over the body (one day I cheer myself up and tell this other story).
-Waldir died of poverty.
+Although I was not part of the target audience, I got a Support House Brenda Lee, my former manager, Elisabete Waldir, who died an 65 days later a victim of something that appeared on the death certificate as miliary tuberculosis and it was clear to me being tuberculosis spread all over the body (one day I cheer myself up and tell this other story).
+He died of poverty or Waldir.

 But it is not Waldir's story that I come to tell here, on this page, it is Márcia's, which I had the pleasure of knowing while accompanying Waldir.